makerdao/endgame-docs/concepts/stances.md

 The Endgame Plan requires the Maker Protocol to handle significant changes in regulatory frameworks and macroeconomic circumstances.
 The protocol can adopt three possible stances to balance risk and long-term reward as it reacts to these changes.

-{% hint style="warning" %} This documentation describes planned functionality and processes that MakerDAO has not yet implemented.
-Be aware that parts may be inaccurate or out of date. {% endhint %}
+This documentation describes planned functionality and processes that MakerDAO has not yet implemented.
+Be aware that parts may be inaccurate or out of date.

 ## Operational aspects